vorpalnet/blade/README.md

 **B**lended **L**ayer **A**pplication **D**evelopment **E**nvironment

 tl;dr...
-1) install Java 11 (from Oracle)
+1) install Java (JDK 11 for OCCAS 8.1, JDK 21 for OCCAS 8.3)
-2) download & install OCCAS
+2) download & install OCCAS (with WebLogic and OCCAS patches)
-2.1) install weblogic patches
-2.2) install occas patches
-3) run `./install-occas.sh /path/to/occas-8.1` (one-time setup)
+3) run `./install-occas.sh /path/to/occas` (one-time setup, auto-detects version)
 4) run `./build.sh` to build the EAR (produces `vorpal-blade-services-full.ear`)
 5) deploy the EAR to OCCAS
-6) install (and configure) the fsmar, it will allow you to string apps together during a callflow
+6) install (and configure) the FSMAR — it chains apps together into callflows
 7) nothing will work, everything will fail. check the logs in `<domain>/servers/engine(?)/logs/vorpal/<app>.log`

 If this sounds insane, yes, it is!